Koojav/duelystslackbot/README.md

 # Duelyst Slack Bot
-Ruby based custom integration for Slack that retrieves information about Duelyst cards onto chats.
+Ruby based integration for Slack's slash commands that retrieves information about Duelyst cards onto chats.

 # Prerequisites

-Ruby 2.2.4+
+ - Ruby 2.0.0+
+ - SQLite 3.7+
-Bundler `gem install bundler`
+ - Bundler `gem install bundler`
-All other dependencies will be installed automatically when following steps described below.
+ - All other dependencies will be installed automatically when following steps described below.

 # Installation & Configuration